By Nancy Simpkins

 Good posture keeps your bones properly aligned, reducing the strain on your muscles and joints.
 When your posture is correct, your spine will curve slightly forward at the neck, slightly backward in the upper back, and slightly forward in the lower back.
 These are the cervical, thoracic and lumbar curves.
 Strong and flexible muscles in the abdomen, hips and legs make it easier to maintain good posture.

+Poor posture can also compress blood vessels, interfering with normal circulation.
 When a slumped sitting posture compresses the abdomen, stomach contents may back up into the esophagus and cause gastroesophageal reflux (GERD).
-Poor posture can also compress blood vessels, interfering with normal circulation.

 Causes of bad posture include weak muscles, poor flexibility, improper sitting and standing habits, obesity, pregnancy, and wearing high-heeled shoes.
 Physical therapists can evaluate and treat problems with posture.
 Treatment will usually include exercises to strengthen weak muscles and stretch tight ones, so that the body can achieve proper alignment.